Maryland Patient Safety Center

 Many healthcare professionals, particularly quality and safety leaders, use a variety of patient safety tools and techniques daily to ensure the delivery of highly-reliable care; but these tools also offer implementable, effective, and practical applications for front-line healthcare workers to improve patient safety systems and processes.

-Patient Safety Tools courses are held virtually from 12:00 – 2:00 pm EST.
+Patient Safety Tools courses are held virtually from 12:00 – 2:00 pm EST and are FREE to MPSC Members.
+Registration fee for Non-members is $79.

 Perinatal Safety Fellowship